COVID-19 Vaccine Information

 - Log into MyChart to complete eCheck-in prior to arriving for your appointment.

-- Plan to bring your insurance card(s) to your appointment.
+- Plan to bring your insurance card(s) and an ID to your appointment.

 - Also, bring your work schedule/calendar with you, as you will schedule your second vaccination while at this appointment.